Athens, Ohio: History

 The earliest industry in the area was salt production, followed by iron production and coal extraction.
 The largest employer in the county is Ohio University.
 In 1843, the Hocking Canal opened, enabling shipping from the Ohio River up the Hocking River, which passes through Athens, to Nelsonville, Ohio, and points beyond.
 However, the canal was closed during cold winters when it froze over.

 The first railroad reached Athens in 1857.
 In the late 19th century, an interurban line opened between Athens and Nelsonville and operated for some years.
 The Athens Lunatic Asylum, later named the Athens State Hospital, opened in 1874.
 This was on high ground to the south of town and to the south of the Hocking River.
 In the late 19th century the hospital was the town's largest employer.
 The state hospital was eventually decommissioned and the property was deeded to Ohio University.
 It is now known as The Ridges.
-Much of the building space has been renovated for offices and research space, and most of the grounds have been set aside as open space, including a land lab.
+Much of the building space has been renovated for offices and research space or demolished, and most of the grounds have been set aside as open space, including a land lab.

 In 1904, the U. S. Army and the Ohio National Guard conducted joint training exercises near the city.
 Multiple US army regulars became drunk and were arrested by National Guard Provosts for causing disturbances.
 The arrests angered the regulars; on Friday a large contingent set out from camp to free an arrested comrade.
 The armed regulars were stopped by provosts and the ensuing quarrel quickly escalated into a shoot-out on Washington Street, during which one guardsman was killed and five others were wounded.

 By 1935, Athens was known as a coal and fruit-producing region and a state center of higher education and psychiatric care.
 The major manufactured goods included stoves, lumber, parquetry flooring, caskets, and flooring.

 The university (and in turn, the city) saw large growth during the post-World War Two era and again during the Vietnam War era.
 Growth slowed in the 1980s with small increases in growth into present times.